 Variances in rigs are not as important because most of the time blues and flatheads will “hammer” a bait.
 There are exceptions but most of the time when one of these fish hit, you know it.

-Channel catfish on the other hand are much different, especially when fishing for numbers.
+Channel catfish on the other hand is much different, especially when fishing for numbers.

 Most anglers don’t recognize when they’re getting a bite and when they do recognize they are getting a bite, they don’t react quickly enough, which results in missed fish.

-If you are fishing in deeper water then a slip sinker rig with a very light weight is a good rig for channel catfish.
+If you are fishing in deeper water then a slip sinker rig with very light weights is a good rig for channel catfish.

 Most of the fishing I do for channel catfish is done in water five feet deep or less and a far more effective rig for channel catfish in shallow water is a slip bobber rig if you’re not Secret Catfish Rig.